-Pesticide degradation in soil constitutes the main process which prevents the bioaccumulation of pollutants in the environment and depends on the specific physicochemical characteristics, such as pH values, organic matter, oxides, clays, etc.,^{4,5} on the biological properties (microbiological species present in the media), and on the climatic conditions controlling ultraviolet (UV) irradiation, temperature, and soil moisture.^{1,6} Thus, pesticide degradation can also take place by photochemistry,^{7-9} as well as by electrodecomposition and thermal decomposition.^{10-12} It is worthwhile to point out that, in some cases, the pesticide degradation products are more toxic than the native substances13 and that pesticide molecules can be degraded relatively rapidly in plants and soils according to the types of treatments and agronomic practices.
-14,15
+Pesticide degradation in soil constitutes the main process which prevents the bioaccumulation of pollutants in the environment and depends on the specific physicochemical characteristics, such as pH values, organic matter, oxides, clays, etc.,^{4,5} on the biological properties (microbiological species present in the media), and on the climatic conditions control-ling ultraviolet (UV) irradiation, temperature, and soil moisture.^{1,6} Thus, pesticide degradation can also take place by photochemistry,^{7-9} as well as by electrodecomposition and thermal decomposition.^{10-12} It is worthwhile to point out that, in some cases, the pesticide degradation products are more toxic than the native substances13 and that pesticide molecules can be degraded relatively rapidly in plants and soils according to the types of treatments and agronomic practices.^{14,15}

-Synthetic pyrethroids are like the natural pyrethrins and were widely used in agriculture and as household insecticides.
-16,17 Consequently, their application in the environment can cause the pollution of soils and surface and ground waters.2 Studies on the photochemical reactivity of pyrethroids, induced by natural or artificial light, have been carried out in organic or aqueous media and showed that these compounds were very lightsensitive.^{7,18} The primary electronic excitation of pyrethroid molecules induced the formation, by bond cleavage, of numerous intermediates and unstable free radicals whose study was particularly useful, not only to understand the photodegradation mechanism, but also to identify the formed photoproducts.
-19,20 In summary, when exposed to UV radiation, most pyrethroids exhibited photochemical reactions leading to photoproducts that could be analyzed by gas chromatography-mass spectrometry (GC-MS).
+Synthetic pyrethroids are like the natural pyrethrins and were widely used in agriculture and as household insecticides.^{16,17} Consequently, their application in the environment can cause the pollution of soils and surface and ground waters.2 Studies on the photochemical reactivity of pyrethroids, induced by natural or artificial light, have been carried out in organic or aqueous media and showed that these compounds were very lightsensitive.^{7,18} The primary electronic excitation of pyrethroid molecules induced the formation, by bond cleavage, of numerous intermediates and unstable free radicals whose study was particularly useful, not only to understand the photodegradation mechanism, but also to identify the formed photoproducts.^{19,20} In summary, when exposed to UV radiation, most pyrethroids exhibited photochemical reactions leading to photoproducts that could be analyzed by gas chromatography-mass spectrometry (GC-MS).

 These pyrethroid insecticides were utilized in large amounts in Senegal, particularly in the Niayes agricultural area, where cultures are practiced during all seasons.
 Unfortunately, most of these insecticides presented a great photochemical instability and were rapidly degraded because of the very sunny, warm, and dry summer climate.
-In these conditions, it led to the formation of several toxic photoproducts.21 sanitary standpoint.
-Fenvalerate [4-chloro-alpha-(1methylethyl) benzene acetic acid phenoxyphenyl)-methyl ester] possesses two stereogenic centers due to the presence of two asymmetrical carbon atoms and contains four stereoisomers of αS2R-, αR2S-, αR2R-, and αS2S-configurations.5 It can cause severe toxicological effects in various aquatic organisms, especially in fish.^{23-25} Also, after prenatal exposure in mice, fenvalerate was found to affect neurodevelopment in male offspring and fetal intrauterine growth restriction and exhibited enantio-selective toxicity on the earthworms.26-28 Moreover, studies conducted on fenvalerate-exposed workers suggested that this insecticide or its transformation products induced morphologic abnormality and genotoxic defects of spermatozoa.29
+In these conditions, it led to the formation of several toxic photoproducts.21

+Therefore, we undertook the photodegradation study of fenvalerate, a pyrethroid insecticide widely used in agriculture in Senegal,22 and we found that fenvalerate was photochemically transformed into more than twenty toxic breakdown products, which constituted an alarm signal on the sanitary standpoint.
+Fenvalerate [4-chloro-alpha-(1methylethyl) benzene acetic acid cyano(3phenoxyphenyl)-methyl ester] possesses two stereogenic centers due to the presence of two asymmetrical carbon atoms and contains four stereoisomers of aS2R-, aR2S-, aR2R-, and aS2S-configurations.5 It can cause severe toxicological effects in various aquatic organisms, especially in fish.23-25 Also, after prenatal exposure in mice, fenvalerate was found to affect neurodevelopment in male offspring and fetal intrauterine growth restriction and exhibited enantio-selective toxicity on the earthworms.26-28 Moreover, studies conducted on fenvalerate-exposed workers suggested that this insecticide or its transformation products induced morphologic abnormality and genotoxic defects of spermatozoa.29